-Wooden wheels, set on its lower floor; big wooden gates at each end, ma felt strangely thrilled. opening outward keep it stretched wide open, so that it scoops up everything that swims or crawls, from 'sea eggs" to squid.
+floor; big wooden gates at each end, opening outward keep it stretched wide open, so that it scoops up everything that swims or crawls, from 'sea eggs'' to squid.

-Coins, spoons, buttons, even pieces of jewelry have been found in fish taken off the New England coast; apparently they seize such bright objects as may fall from passing ships.
+Coins, spoons, buttons, even found in fish taken off the New England coast; apparently they seize such bright objects as may fall from passing ships.

-shipped as far west as Mississippi; tion. frozen fish, really fresh fish preserved by freezing which will keep in perfect condition a year or more, reaches the Pacific coast, while salted and dried codfish, or "bacalao," is consumed as far away as her. southern Europe, the Caribbean, and the coast of Brazil.
+shipped as far west as Mississippi; tion. frozen fish, really fresh fish prein perfect condition a year or more, reaches the Pacific coast, while salted and dried codfish, or "bacalao," is consumed as far away as her. southern Europe, the Caribbean, and the coast of Brazil.

 Dawn brings the auction in a big "pit" at the pier's end.
-Signs on the walls say all bidding must be in English; bids are called in English, but debates rage with confusion of tongues.
+Signs on the walls say all bidding must be in English; bids are called in Engserved in the same plants; hear lish, but debates rage with confusion of tongues.